EndPointCorp/end-point-blog/2025/08/using-esbuild-to-set-up-frontend-asset-bundling-in-an-asp-net-core-web-app.md

   - esbuild
 ```

-In this particular example, we're adapting StartBootrap's admin template, so we're going to install the packages that it needs:
+In this particular example, we're adapting Start Bootrap's admin template, so we're going to install the packages that it needs:

 ```sh
 $ pnpm add @fortawesome/fontawesome-free bootstrap chart.js jquery simple-datatables